 In current business ecosystems, multinational enterprises and new start-ups around the world are continuously looking for talented graduates with an international mindset and understanding of how to manage innovations and new technologies.

 You will be exposed to concepts that you will need to be an effective manager in a wide variety of areas in a company, ranging from creative design to product development, project management or commercialisation.

 During your studies, you will develop critical and innovative thinking, and obtain a global business perspective, enhanced communication skills, and technical tools necessary for business decision-making.
 You will become familiar with the whole process from ideas to innovations to business value.

 Close collaboration with industry ensures the practical real-world application of new knowledge and theories.
 Already during your studies, you will be actively collaborating with Finnish companies, particularly in high-technology industrial fields.
 The connection with companies during your Master's thesis project will benefit your future career.

 As evidence of the overall quality of teaching, this Master's programme has gained ASIIN accreditation.

 Intended Learning Outcomes

 Your studies will introduce a wide variety of perspectives on the management of innovations and technology based on the combination of business, engineering and management.

 After graduation, you will be able to:

 - understand and analyse the impact of global megatrends on innovation management in organisations;

 - evaluate, critically analyse and create strategies in an international context relating to products, services and technologies;

 - make rational decisions based on an understanding of decision-making strategies, frameworks, tools and data analysis methods in global networks and markets;

 - analyse processes and structures of organisations and identify their interconnected development issues;

 - practice, plan and manage the building of product and service systems and business platforms to create tangible and intangible solutions for techno-economic problems;

-- plan and manage an international business from start-ups to multinational enterprises with an entrepreneurial and innovative mindset;
+- plan and manage the international business from start-ups to multinational enterprises with an entrepreneurial and innovative mindset;